szilard/teach-ML-CEU-master-bizanalytics/README.md

 - 45% Weekly Assignments (homework exercises).
 These will be submitted using Moodle.
 - 45% Final Exam
 - 10% Quizzes at the beginning of each lecture, except the first lectures of each course.
-Quizzes cannot be taken later, missing a lecture or being late will result in 0% for the actual quiz.
+Missing a lecture or being late will result in 0% for the actual quiz score.

 (each course ML #1 and #2 separately)